Chapter 6: Advanced Editing

 Figure 6.7

-All preferences in Electric are controlled with the Preferences... command (in menu File).
-You can also get Preferences with this icon on the tool bar.
+All options in Electric are controlled with the Preferences... command (in menu File).
+You can also get the dialog with this icon on the tool bar.

-This dialog has a central panel with a tree-structured list of all of the preferences, and two panels on the left and right for setting the Project and User aspects of the preferences.
-If a particular preference has no User or Project part, that panel does not appear.
-The differences between User and Project preferences is:
+The dialog has a central panel with a tree-structured list of all of the options, and two panels on the left and right for controlling the Project Settings and User Preferences aspects of the preferences.
+If a particular option has no User or Project part, that panel does not appear.
+The differences between User Preferences and Project Settings is:

 Figure 7.26

-The Preferences dialog is modeless, meaning that it can remain on the screen while other work is done.
-For this reason, the dialog has an "Apply" button so that changes can be made without dismissing the dialog.
-The Preferences dialog also has "Export" and "Import" buttons for saving Preferences to an XML file (this function is also available from the File / Import and File / Export menus).
+This dialog is modeless, meaning that it can remain on the screen while other work is done.
+For this reason, the dialog has an "Apply" button so that changes can be made without dismissing it.
+The dialog also has "Export" and "Import" buttons for saving Preferences and Settings to an XML file (this function is also available from the File / Import and File / Export menus).
 Use the "Help" button to see the page in the user's manual that explains the current panel.
-Finally, the Preferences dialog has a "Reset" button for resetting the current User Preferences panel to its factory-default state, and a "Reset All" button for resetting all User Preferences to their factory-default state.
-Note that Project Preferences are not affected by the reset buttons.
+Finally, the dialog has a "Reset" button for resetting the current User Preferences panel to its factory-default state, and a "Reset All" button for resetting all User Preferences to their factory-default state.
+Note that Project Settings are not affected by the reset buttons.

 Where Preferences Are Stored